 DE0-CV: The successor to DE0, and based on the same design principles: small and elegant, but in this case with a big Cyclone-V on – about three times as big as the Cyclone-3 on DE0.
 One nice extra compared to DE0 is the extra two 7-segment digits – perfect for showing a 16-bit value in octal… but it also has a mini-sd card slot instead of a regular size.

-DE10-Light: A really nice small board with switches and leds and six 7-segment digits.
-But no sd card connector.
+DE10-Lite: A really nice small board with switches and leds and six 7-segment digits and a VGA connector.
+But no sd card or PS2 connectors.
 Before CYC1000 it was one of the cheapest options for PDP2011, and just a bit more blinkenlights than a DE0-Nano.
+The MAX10 FPGA is huge, and it has built in configuration storage that makes it boot very quickly.

 DE1: DE1 was the first Terasic/Altera board I bought, and I was very pleasantly surprised by the build quality.
 The board has just about any peripheral on it that you would want – static ram, dynamic ram, flash, 7-segment displays, leds, switches, buttons, RS232 DB9, VGA, PS2, sound, sd card, SMA… and expansion ports too, obviously.
 The only minor drawback is that the FPGA is aging a bit – it’s only a Cyclone-II, and it won’t run at the same speed as the current Cyclone-10 generation will.
 Terasic seems to have stopped selling it, but there might still be some to be found – and certainly second hand.
 It used to be very popular, and that means you can find many other projects that run on it.